 Keeping your fleece blanket or throw fuzzy and soft is always a concern because we would like to maintain that new feel that inspired us to buy fleece in the first place.
 But, no matter how much that new feel appeals to you, it shouldn’t prevent you from keeping your blanket clean.
 Believe it or not, if you adhere to the recommended washing instructions, your fleece blanket will remain soft and fuzzy.

 you can’t remember the washing and care instructions printed on the packaging of your fleece blanket, follow this essential guide when using a washing machine:

 Hand-washing a fleece blanket or throw is almost identical to washing a microfiber blanket.
 There are several steps to follow to prevent any hiccups along the way.
 With machine wash instructions, you are advised to select cold water and a gentle wash cycle, so apply gentleness to your hand-wash routine as well.

-Another way to keep your fleece blanket soft and fuzzy is to substitute the washing detergent with white vinegar and select a long gentle cycle.
+Substitute the washing detergent with white vinegar and select a long gentle cycle.
 The vinegar will not only loosen up the fibers but will also eliminate any odors.
 Dog lovers will enjoy this life hack.

 Alternatively, you can take the amount of detergent you usually use for your fleece blanket and only use a third.
 In equal parts, white vinegar and bicarbonate of soda (baking powder) will make up the remaining two-thirds of your washing detergent.

 The step-by-step guide for both machine and hand-washing your fleece blankets should paint a rosier picture of this otherwise tedious chore that we tend to put off for as long as possible.
 To enjoy your fleece blanket or throw as much as you did when you first got it, it is essential to keep it clean and odor-free.
 But if you’re still stuck on putting it off till tomorrow, at least hang your cozy fleece blankie out to air for a few hours today.